 Marital intimacy is built by combining each of the four types of intimacy.
 In an ideal world, each partner should make the effort to be emotionally, intellectually, and physically intimate, sharing new experiences regularly.

 But if there is a lack of intimacy, it’s easy to wonder which of those is missing.
-Rabbi Shlomo Slatkin, founder at The Marriage Restoration Project, explains that working on the emotional side can lead to increased physical intimacy.
+Rabbi Shlomo Slatkin, founder of The Marriage Restoration Project, explains that working on the emotional side can lead to increased physical intimacy.

 “Intimacy starts outside of the bedroom.”
-Slatkin adds, “Creating emotional safety, and being vulnerable with each other, will allow you to feel more connection in every way.
+Slatkin adds, “Creating emotional safety and being vulnerable with each other, will allow you to feel more connection in every way.
 Don't neglect the emotional connection.”

 Couples often look to improve marriage intimacy through their sexual relationship.
 Without a doubt, more sexual activity is one of the biggest benefits of more marital intimacy.